Raising Quick Cash for Unexpected Bills

 Jewelry and electronics are often your best items.
 But it can’t hurt to ask about anything that you’re not using regularly.

-Search for unclaimed property
+Search for Unclaimed Property

 Another place to look for quick cash is in deposits you have made and unclaimed funds.
-Often when you move into a new house or apartment, you’ll be asked for a deposit to get your utilities connected.
+Often, when you move into a new house or apartment, you’ll be asked for a deposit to get your utilities connected.
 Although they don’t publicize it, many will return your deposit after a year or two of regular on-time payments.
 A couple of quick phone calls to your utility companies could be productive.

-States generally require those monies be turned over to them for safekeeping for a specified time.
+States generally require those monies to be turned over to them for safekeeping for a specified time.
 They also have a listing that you can search to see if any of that money belongs to you.

 You can do a search for unclaimed property for all states.
 Check any state that you’ve lived in or any rich relative has lived in!